 4. Rice

-Apples are rich in vitamins A and C. Remove the seeds and core before feeding.
+Apples provide fiber and vitamins A and C. Remove the seeds and core before serving because the seeds are not safe to eat.

 6. Blueberries